mihye-bang/mihye-bang/README.md

 ### Hi there 👋
 My name is Mihye (it's like me-hey) 😄
-I'm a Full-Stack/ Back-End Developer, DevOps Enthusiast 🌱
+I'm a New Grad Full-Stack/ Back-End Developer, DevOps Enthusiast 🌱
 I am currently open to work! 👩‍💻

 ## 💻 Technical Skills